Revive-dontwanttocode/Revive-dontwanttocode.github.io/_tabs/about.md

 ### Graduate

-No I'm applying for several Master Program oversea in 2024-2025.
+Now I'm applying for several Master Program oversea in `2024-2025`.
 My interest is `Financial Technology`, `Data Science` and `Financial Engineering`.

 > Here are Several Programme Offer I have already received:
-> * Master of Science in Computer Science (Financial Computing Stream) @ HongKong University
+> * Master of Science in Computer Science (Financial Computing Stream) @ Hong Kong University
-> * Master of Science in Financial Technology @ Chinese University of HongKong {: .prompt-info}
+> * Master of Science in Financial Technology @ Chinese University of Hong Kong {: .prompt-info}

 > And now I still pursuit for other Graduate Programme: